-- Ominous Latin Chanting: Usually not in Latin, but certainly ominous.
+- Ominous Latin Chanting: Usually in German instead of Latin, but certainly ominous.
 This crops up a lot in his villain motifs, like "Devil King of the Sixth Heaven" and "This Is A Fight To Change The World" from Sengoku Basara, and "XL-TT" from Attack on Titan.

 - One-Woman Wail: There's always at least one in every musical score he composed, courtesy of the powerful singing voices of Mika Kobayashi, Eliana, and Gemie.
 This notably became one of his staples after "Before My Body Is Dry".

 - Orchestral Bombing: Action scenes will either be heavy on the electronics or dive straight into this - there's not much of a middle ground.

-- Psycho Strings: Uses jarring electronics to achieve the same effect, as in "Banshee" from Mobile Suit Gundam Unicorn, the outro of "The Key We Lost" from Xenoblade Chronicles X, or the outro of "The Reluctant Heroes" from Attack on Titan.
+- "Psycho" Strings: Uses jarring electronics to achieve the same effect, as in "Banshee" from Mobile Suit Gundam Unicorn, the outro of "The Key We Lost" from Xenoblade Chronicles X, or the outro of "The Reluctant Heroes" from Attack on Titan.

-- Surprisingly Good English: Several songs have perfect English grammar, like "DOA" for Attack on Titan, performed by Aimee Blackshleger (an American singer living in Japan), who also sung for Guilty Crown, Final Fantasy XIII-2, Panty & Stocking with Garterbelt, Kill la Kill and Devil May Cry: The Animated Series.
+- Several songs have perfect English grammar, like "DOA" for Attack on Titan, performed by Aimee Blackshleger (an American singer living in Japan), who also sung for Guilty Crown, Final Fantasy XIII-2, Panty & Stocking with Garterbelt, Kill la Kill and Devil May Cry: The Animated Series.
 David Whitaker, a rapper from Atlanta, Georgia who moved to Japan in 2005, has also provided music for Blue Exorcist, Kill la Kill, Guilty Crown, and Xenoblade Chronicles X.

-- Victorious Chorus: Regularly used to give a Triumphant Reprise some extra zing.
+- Regularly used to give a Triumphant Reprise some extra zing.
 An example would be "Zero Gravity", a reworking of the main theme from Mobile Suit Gundam Unicorn.